403rd Wing off to rocky start with 2015 season

-Maj.
-Domenic Barberi goes in for a layup during the second game of the 2015 Keesler Air Force Base intramural basketball season July 15 at the Blake Fitness Center.
+Tech Sgt.
+Patrick Green overcomes a blatant foul in the early portion of the second game of the season against the 336th Training Squadron July 15 at the Blake Fitness Center on Keesler Air Force Base.

 |Date Taken: